blitz-js/blitz/GOVERNANCE.md

 I would love some mentorship from people with experience in large open-source projects on making this transition.

-Also, I will likely create one or more business around Blitz, perhaps similar to how Taylor Otwell has around Laravel, but Blitz itself will always remain a separate community-run project.
+Also, it's possible I will create one or more business around Blitz, perhaps similar to how Taylor Otwell has around Laravel, but Blitz itself will always remain a separate community-run project.